John W. Drummond: Political career and death

-Drummond was elected as a Democrat to the South Carolina House of Representatives in 1965.
-In 1966, he was elected to the South Carolina Senate where he would serve until his retirement in 2008, representing Senate District 10 which included the counties of Abbeville, Greenwood, and Laurens.
+Drummond was elected a Democrat to the South Carolina House of Representatives in 1965.
+In 1966, he was elected to the South Carolina Senate where he would serve until his retirement in 2008, representing Senate District 10, including the counties of Abbeville, Greenwood, and Laurens.

 During his service he served on numerous committees, including as committee chairman for Ethics, Labor, Commerce, and Industry; Game and Forestry; and the Finance committees.
 From 1996 to 2001, Drummond served as the President Pro Tempore of the Senate.
 In 2001, the newly-minted Republican senate majority changed the body's rules regarding chairmanships and Hugh Leatherman replaced Drummond as chairman of the finance committee.
 Drummond helped preside over efforts by the Senate to remove the Confederate Flag from the State House grounds.

 Drummond died on September 3, 2016.